On SO(3)-bundles over the Wolf spaces: Abstract

 \section{Abstract}

-We study the formality of the total space of principal $\SU(2)$ and $\SO(3)$-bundles over a Wolf space, that is a symmetric positive quaternionic K\"ahker manifold.
+We study the formality of the total space of principal $\SU(2)$ and $\SO(3)$-bundles over a Wolf space, that is a symmetric positive quaternionic K\"ahler manifold.
 We apply this to conclude that all the $3$-Sasakian homogeneous spaces are formal.
-We also determine the principal $\SU(2)$ and $\SO(3)$-bundles over the Wolf spaces whose total space are non-formal.
+We also determine the principal $\SU(2)$ and $\SO(3)$-bundles over the Wolf spaces whose total space is non-formal.